 Additions were made once the Bank of China Tower was completed nearby, two cannon-looking structures were added to the roof.
 Which are said to protect HSBC from any bad feng shui and deflect it all back the Bank of China Tower.
 The icing on the cake, a pair of large bronze lions guard the entrance, a strong symbol of wealth and prosperity.
 Talk about rivalries…

 Bank of China Tower

-While HSBC bent over backwards to follow the rules of feng shui, Bank of China did quite the opposite.
+While HSBC bent over backward to follow the rules of feng shui, the Bank of China did quite the opposite.
 The tower uses triangular prisms and sharp lines to mimic the shape of bamboo shoots; however, it’s these angular shapes that go against the rule of feng shui.